Multi-objective Low-altitude IRS-assisted ISAC Optimization via Generative AI-enhanced Deep Reinforcement Learning: System Model

 \subsection{Sensing Model}

 ISAC can use the transmitted communication signals for sensing operations by sharing the spectrum resources~\cite{Xu2024}, thereby achieving efficient resource utilization.
-Given that the presence of obstacles impacts the sensing performance of the BS, a low-altitude IRS is deployed to reconfigure the sensing link by adjusting the phase of its reflective elements, enabling the direct target sensing services~\cite{Liao2023}.
-Thus, the steering vector from the IRS to the target can be expressed as
+Given that the presence of obstacles impacts the sensing performance of the BS, a low-altitude IRS is deployed to reconfigure the sensing link by adjusting the phase of its reflective elements, which enables the direct target sensing services~\cite{Liao2023}.
+In this case, the received signal at the IRS is given by